 In this case, a density function \(f\) with reliability function \(F\) for \((S, \rta)\) can be constructed as follows:

 Once again we see that unless \((S, \upa)\) is a path, \(F\) does not determine \(f\) uniquely.
 As always, we are particularly interested in the existence of constant rate distributions.
 If \((S, \upa)\) is an infinite tree then as a consequence of , there are no constant rate distributions for the upward run graph \((S, \rta)\).
 On the other hand, if \((S, \upa)\) is a finite tree then \((S, \rta)\) is a finite, stongly connected graph and hence has a unique constant rate distribution.
 Interestingly, the rate constant is the same as for the corresponding downward run graph, but the constant rate distributions for the upward and downward run graphs are generally quite different.
-To state the result succinctly, some additional notation will help, extending the notation in Section 5.
+For the following result, recall the power series defined in .

 Suppose that \((S, \upa)\) is a finite rooted tree.
 For the unique constant rate distribution on the upward run graph \((S, \rta)\),